Almost bi-Lipschitz embeddings and proper subsets of a Banach space -- An extension of a theorem by M.I. Ostrovskii: Introduction

-In connection with our work, F. Baudier et G. Lancien proved in \cite{BL}, among other results, that, for $p \in [1,+\infty]$ and $Y$ a Banach space which contains uniformly the $\ell_p^n$ spaces, every proper subset $M$ of $L_p$ almost bi-Lipschitzly embeds into $Y$.
-Baudier-Lancien's proof of this theorem provides a pattern for the proof of Theorem 1.4 below, which is the main result of this paper.
+Theorem \ref{T111} yields to the conjecture that any proper subset of a Banach space $X$ almost bi-Lipschitz embeds into another Banach space $Y$ as soon as $X$ is crudely finitely representable in $Y$.
+This motivated our work (which is an improvement of Theorem 4.2.3 from \cite{Ne}).
+In connection with it, F. Baudier et G. Lancien proved in \cite{BL}, among other results, that, for $p \in [1,+\infty]$ and $Y$ a Banach space which contains uniformly the $\ell_p^n$ spaces, every proper subset $M$ of $L_p$ almost bi-Lipschitzly embeds into $Y$.
+Baudier-Lancien's proof of this theorem provides a pattern for the proof of Theorem \ref{P872} below, which is the main result of this paper.